simplex-chat/simplexmq/design/agent-commands.md

 > recipient user client -> user connection TCP socket -> user connection group "user" thread -> agent server commands queue -> runServer thread -> SMP `secure` command sent to server connection group "send" queue -> server connection group "send" thread -> SMP server connection TCP socket -> recipient's SMP server

-- Sender's agent at this point repeatedly sends Duplex [`helloMsg`](#helloMsg) command to the recipient SMP server, which should be succeful once sender queue is secured by the recipient agent with key provided by the sender in the Duplex [`join`](#join) command
+- Sender's agent at this point repeatedly sends Duplex [`helloMsg`](#helloMsg) command to the recipient SMP server, which should be successful once sender queue is secured by the recipient agent with key provided by the sender in the Duplex [`join`](#join) command
 - **Q - Does this command go through user agent TCP socket (main socket)?
 This relates to the question whether user connection groups for the recipient agent should be created during Duplex [`create`](#create) command**

-  A -
+  A - User connection group is created during TCP handshake.

 #### `subscribe`